paulinho-16/MEIC-TVVS/assignments/assignment5.md

 After a first analysis of the coverage of our tests, we developed more unit tests to get closer to 100% coverage (excluding GUI features).
 So, we focused on the `project` and `misc` sub-packages, in addition to testing the main class, located in the `jtimesched` package.

-We will explain the logic of each test, developed with the desired coverage in mind, in addition to discussing their outcome.
+Each test was developed with the desired coverage in mind, and we tried to make the most of **JUnit**'s features, which will be described in the second section.
 As for the naming of test methods, we follow a *MethodName_StateUnderTest_ExpectedBehaviour* approach.

 Finally, after reaching the desired depth, a final report on the project's coverage will be generated and discussed in the last section.